newpatiente2e/docs/docs/20-create-azure-services.md

 1. If you are using VS Code *devcontainers*, then ensure the devcontainer Docker image download has completed, then from the VS Code main menu, select `Terminal`, and then select `New Terminal`.
 1. If you installed the Azure Developer CLI locally, open a command prompt, and navigate to the `contoso_new_patient_app` folder.
+1. Build the application by running `swa build`,
 1. Initialize your Azure environment with `azd init`,
 1. Follow the prompts to log in to your Azure subscription,
 1. Create a name for your resources (e.g: `contoso-health-app`),